"I think everyone should learn how to program a computer,

 - Selected Ignite speaker at Eyeo Festival 2018, “Cultivating mind•less•ness with real-time data.”

 - Spoke as featured panelist UMass Amherst Information and Technology Summit 2018.
 Only woman panelist addressing #MeToo and #TimesUp: “Is technology for all?”

 - Exhibited interactive art installation, new work: Resonate with stillness, experience light, one-person show Steckline Gallery, mixed media: gold leaf, woven side illuminated fiber optics, microprocessor controlled LEDs, and sensors.

-- Art directed and managed mission-driven service projects: Catholic Charities direct mail appeals, admissions recruitment assets, and advertising assets for the Art and Theater Programs.
+- Art direct and manage mission-driven service projects: Catholic Charities direct mail appeals, admissions recruitment assets, and advertising assets for the Art and Theater Programs.
 Impact: Work was well received and students were exposed to collaborative, professional experiences.

-- Upgraded curriculum to include design thinking, data visualization, and user experience.
+- Revamp curriculum to include code as a medium, generative animation, design thinking, data visualization, and user experience.
 Begins academic year 2018-2019.

-- Designed and created new curricula adopting open-source software libraries for graphic and interactive experiences.
+- Design and create new curricula adopting open-source software libraries for graphic and interactive experiences.
 Impact: students are better prepared to meet the job requirements of local businesses or to continue to graduate school.

 - Wrote program prioritization, self-assessment and self-study documents to analyze and improve the Art Program, the driving force behind design and digital art curriculum changes.